drdhaval2785/siddhantakaumudi/readme.txt

 4. prakaraNa headings were missing. - Added manually.
 5. तिङन्तप्रत्ययमालाप्रकरणम्‌ is missing. - Added manually.
 6. Last one portion of svaraprakaraNam page 775 is missing.
 Added manually.
+8. Correct verb number errors.
+They should be in chronologic order.
+When not, it means it is wrong. e.g. 157 वगि -> 147 वगि
+9. 1209 verb number are missing in original.
+Made adjustment in step1.py logic.
+10. Some missing data for verbs was also incorporated.
+The diff file is logged in sk0_manual.txt file. (by `diff siddhantakaumudi.txt sk0.txt > sk0_manual.txt`).

 # Step 1 - Mechanical changes and add markup